cjboyle/cjboyle.github.io/index.md

 ### Elite Co-Pilot
 **Android, Java**

 This is a comprehensive Android which also implements a client interface for the above API.
 It includes various calculators, a notepad, and engineering blueprint information.
+As it is still in Alpha stages, it is not, as of yet, publicly available, though you may compile from [source](https://github.com/cjboyle/Elite-Tools).

 ### Cosmopolitan Industries: Participant Management System
 **ASP.NET Core MVC 5, C#, SQL Server, HTML, Bootstrap**

 This was second-year group project at Saskatchewan Polytechnic developing an online forms application in Microsoft ASP.NET Core.
+It is an application built for Cosmopolitan Industries to track prospective and existing program participants.
 We worked in an Agile, Test-Driven Development environment, created extensive documentation, and developed comprehensive unit tests.

 ***